“This image is AI-generated and not affiliated with or endorsed by Tesla.”

 Why Buy Tesla Certified Pre-Owned Instead of Just “Used”?

-Here’s the deal: buying a used Tesla from Craigslist or a third-party dealer might seem like a great way to save money, but it comes with serious risks.
+Here’s why it matters: buying a used Tesla from Craigslist or a third-party dealer might seem like a great way to save money, but it comes with serious risks.
 For example, you never really know how the car was treated, what shape the battery is in, or if you’ll end up facing a surprise repair bill worth thousands just a few months down the road.

 Tesla’s Certified Pre-Owned program adds layers of protection you won’t get with a regular used car: